Dee Margetts

-Diane Elizabeth "Dee" Margetts (born 5 March 1955) is a former Australian politician.
-She was a member of the Australian Senate from 1993 to 1999 and a member of the Western Australian Legislative Council from 2001 to 2005, representing the Greens (WA).
+Diane Elizabeth "Dee" Margetts (5 March 1955 – August 2026) was an Australian politician and academic.
+She represented Western Australia for the Greens (WA) in the Australian Senate from 1993 to 1999 and later served in the Parliament of Western Australia as a member of the Legislative Council for the Agricultural Region from 2001 to 2005.
+After leaving parliament, she undertook postgraduate research examining the impacts of Australia's National Competition Policy.

-Early life
+Early life and education

 Margetts was born on 5 March 1955 in Fremantle, Western Australia.
-She is the daughter of June Elaine and Ernest Joseph Margetts.
+She was the daughter of June Elaine and Ernest Joseph Margetts.

-Margetts attended John Curtin Senior High School, graduating in 1972.
-She went on to the University of Western Australia, beginning an arts degree and majoring in anthropology and English.
-While at university she worked part-time as a sales agent with Qantas.
-In 1979, Margetts moved to England and enrolled in development studies at the University of East Anglia.
-She graduated Bachelor of Arts (Hons.) in 1982, with her honours thesis exploring "the hypothesis that multinational companies invested in developing countries for their own profit".
+She attended John Curtin Senior High School, graduating in 1972, and went on to study arts at the University of Western Australia, majoring in anthropology and English.
+While at university, she worked part-time as a sales agent for Qantas.
+In 1979, Margetts moved to England to study development studies at the University of East Anglia, graduating with a Bachelor of Arts (Hons.) in 1982.
+Her honours thesis examined "the hypothesis that multinational companies invested in developing countries for their own profit."

-Margetts then returned to Australia to complete a Diploma in Education at the University of Western Australia and was a teacher and librarian at high schools until 1988, when she became Coordinator for People for Nuclear Disarmament, a position which she held until 1991.
+After returning to Australia, Margetts completed a Diploma in Education at the University of Western Australia and worked as a teacher and librarian at high schools until 1988.
+She then became Coordinator for People for Nuclear Disarmament in Western Australia, a position she held until 1991.

-Political career
+Activism and early career

-Margetts began her political involvement with the Alternative Coalition, a precursor to the Greens, standing as a candidate in the seat of Fremantle at the 1989 Western Australian state election.
-She then contested the federal seat of Swan as a Greens candidate in the 1990 Australian federal election.
-In 1991, she ran for mayor of Perth in local government elections, receiving 9.5% of the vote.
+Margetts was a foundation member of Greens (WA) and was active in the community and political groups that contributed to the party's formation in 1990.
+She also worked as coordinator for People for Nuclear Disarmament in Western Australia from 1988 to 1991, campaigning on issues including anti-nuclear advocacy, environmental protection, and Indigenous rights.

+Federal politics

-At the 1993 Australian federal election, Margetts was elected to the Australian Senate as a representative for Western Australia, serving as the Australian Greens Whip from 25 May 1996 until the end of her term.
-She lost her seat at the 1998 Australian federal election and concluded her term on 30 June 1999.
+Margetts was elected to the Australian Senate at the 1993 Australian federal election as a senator for Western Australia representing the Greens (WA).
+She commenced her term on 1 July 1993.
+During her time in the Senate, the Western Australian Greens senators frequently held the balance of power, particularly during the mid-1990s.
+Margetts served as the Australian Greens whip in the Senate from May 1996 until the end of her term and was a member of several Senate committees and parliamentary delegations.
+She was defeated at the 1998 Australian federal election, and her term concluded on 30 June 1999.

+State politics

-In the 2001 Western Australian state election, Margetts was elected to the Western Australian Legislative Council as a Greens WA member representing the Agricultural Region.
-She served one term before losing her seat at the 2005 Western Australian state election.
+At the 2001 Western Australian state election, Margetts was elected to the Legislative Council of Western Australia representing the Agricultural Region for the Greens (WA).
+She served a single four-year term from 22 May 2001 to 21 May 2005.
+During her time in the Legislative Council, she was a member of several parliamentary committees, including the Standing Committee on Public Administration and Finance, and participated in debates on environmental regulation, regional services and public sector accountability.
+She lost her seat at the 2005 state election.

-After politics

-After politics, Margetts commenced a PhD at the University of Western Australia in early 2006 due to her concerns about a major Federal policy change on competition policy which had been pushed through the Federal Parliament in 1994.
-This was completed and approved in 2013, "A Critique of Australia's National Competition Policy: Assessing its outcomes in a range of major sectors".
-Her thesis looks at the impacts of the National Competition Policy, and she has written extensively on the area.

-In 2012 Margetts was interviewed by Mary Anne Jebb for the Old Parliament House oral history project.